Nightlifers

 Gustave Flaubert – author

-Sigmund Freud – founder of psychoanalysis
+Sigmund Freud – psychiatrist

 Glenn Gould – pianist